danger/danger.systems/README.md

 # danger.systems
-The website generator for danger.systems, which is staticly generated on gh-pages
+The website generator for danger.systems, which is staticly generated to gh-pages

 # Key Components